jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/README.txt

+THIS IS A DRAFT

 2/2/2018 James V Stone

 Code Examples Listed in Deep Learning Engines Book
 ===========================================

 The online code implements minimal examples, and is intended to demonstrate the basic principles that underpin each neural network.

 A particularly insightful PyTorch tutorial can be found here:
 	https://pytorch.org/tutorials/beginner/nn_tutorial.html